Tomaati/Ciphix_Case/README.md

 * Remove all 'useless' characters using the `DataCleaner.py` script.
 * Remove all duplicate tweets.

-For this preprocessing step regex was used, since it turned out to be way quicker than cleaning with SpaCy, # How much?, and resulted in a good enough baseline to continue with.
+For this preprocessing step regex was used, since it turned out to be way quicker than cleaning with SpaCy, and resulted in a good enough baseline to continue with.

 #### Methods for Speeding up the Pre-Processing
 * Filter Optimization